Toalaah/k3s-playground/README.md

   ```

   Running `kubectl get all -n ingress-nginx` should produce an ouput similar to
-  the following (Uptimes and IPs may of course be different).
+  the following (uptimes and IPs may of course be different).

   ```
   NAME                                            READY   STATUS      RESTARTS   AGE